Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory

 \subsection{Mean Value Equation (Hohenberg-Kohn TD-DFFT)}

-For situations where the full analysis presented above is too computationally expensive, we develop a simplified mean value approach.
+For situations where the full analysis presented above is too computationally expensive (when the numbers of blocks and agents are high), we develop a simplified mean value approach.
 In particular, to obtain a good distribution of states, the above agent-based simulation approach to solving Kohn-Sham TD-DFFT model requires that we evolve an ensemble with a size much bigger than the number of frequently observed states.
 Since the number of states scales steeply with the number of blocks and agents, the Kohn-Sham TD-DFFT model may be computationally expensive to run for real cities with hundreds of blocks and millions of people.
-When the probability distributions are single-peaked, as is the case here, one may approximate the time evolution of the joint mean densities of the above model according to the following Mean Value Equation (MVE, See derivation in SI Section S8):
+When the probability distributions are single-peaked, as is the case here, one may approximate the time evolution of the joint mean densities of the above model according to the following Mean Value Equation (MVE, See derivation in SI Section S6.2):

 where $\overline{N_{R,b}}$ and $\overline{N_{R,b}}$ denotes the mean red and blue agent density for block $b$, respectively. $\nu_{R,b\to b'}$ and $\nu_{B,b\to b'}$ are the density flow rates for red and blue agents from block $b$ to block $b'$, calculated from